brainvisa/casa-distro/doc/source/install_setup.rst

         actually outside of casa-distro or any container, it doesn't work either.
 Remote GLX rendering has always been a very delicate thing...

-        I works for me using the software Mesa rendering (slow).
+        It works for me using the software Mesa rendering (slow).
 So at this point, using casa_distro actually makes it possible to render OpenGL when the host system cannot (or not directly)...